PhaelIshall/Computational-Linguistics/README.md

 * Vectorize our excerpt (testing data) in terms of the vocabulary
 * Compute cosine similarity between each section vector and the excerpt vector and take the closest one.

-We tested the accuracy of the output against excepts that were already classified and we obtain the following result.
+I tested the accuracy of the output against excepts that were already classified and I obtain the following result.

 Accuracy of labeling:
 ![Alt text](/s1.png?raw=true "Screenshot1")